eliseevmv/Checkout-DotNet-Challenge/readme.txt

-Assumptions

-Acquiring bank exposes an REST API which
-    - uses JSON format
-    - returns 200 and payment identifier for successful requests,
-    - returns 4xx, payment identifier and error code for requests which failed validation
-    - returns 5xx, payment identifier and error code when payment is not possible because of technical issues (eg one of dependencies is down)
-    - returns 5xx and non-JSON response when it experiences serious issues (eg whole system is down and proxy returned 503/504)

-If the acquiring bank endpoint used a different technology (eg a SOAP web service), Payment Gateway should be able to support that.

-Payment Gateway design considerations
+1. Payment Gateway design considerations

-    1. Architecture and tech stack
+    1.1.
+Architecture and tech stack

     I'd like to implement Payment Gateway as REST API and to use JSON format.
 I'd also like to implement it using .NET Core and to host it on Azure.
 I assume it is acceptable.

-    2. Endpoints
+    1.2.
+Endpoints

     According to requirements, Payment Gateway
             -   should provide merchants a way to process a payment
             -   should also allow a merchant to retrieve details of previously made payment using its identifier.

     A standard way to implement these requirements in REST API is to treat each payment as a separate resource with a unique URL.
     The URL should include resource type (payment) and its identifier.
 Example:  {paymentGatewayBaseUrl}/payments/{paymentIdentifier}
-      When API receives GET request to resource's URL, it will return resource representation in JSON format.
+    When API receives GET request to resource's URL, it will return the resource representation in JSON format.
     Clients can create new payment resources by sending POST requests to {paymentGatewayBaseUrl}/payments.
     Payment details are passed in POST request body.

-    3. Data store
+    1.3.
+Data store

     In order to meet requirements to allow a merchant to retrieve payment details, Payment Gateway needs to store payment details in a persistent data store.
 Data store should support saving payment details and retrieving payment details by identifier.